 families seeking a non-selective 11 to 18 school in the Great Missenden area where clarity, routine, and pastoral support matter, and where students can benefit from consistent teaching habits and a broad enrichment offer.
 For families building a shortlist, the Saved Schools feature can help you track how this option compares against other local upper schools and sixth form pathways.

 The most recent published inspection outcome states the school continues to be Good, with strengths described in behaviour expectations, relationships, and wider development.
-Academically, GCSE performance sits in line with the middle 35% of schools in England in the FindMySchool ranking, with a Progress 8 score of +0.3 indicating above-average progress from starting points.
+Academically, GCSE performance ranks 1,503rd out of 3,895 schools in England in the FindMySchool academic ranking, with a Progress 8 score of +0.3 indicating above-average progress from starting points.

 Yes, it is an 11 to 18 school with a sixth form.
-In the available A-level grade breakdown, 30.73% of grades were A* to B, compared with an England benchmark of 47.2%.
-Families should ask for subject-level information and progression advice when deciding whether to stay on or choose a specialist post-16 route.
+In the current A-level grade breakdown, 40% of grades were A* to B and 20% were A* to A. Families should ask for subject-level information and progression advice when deciding whether to stay on or choose a specialist post-16 route.

 The school sets out a clear expectations framework, supported by a values programme and a rewards system.
 Student leadership opportunities are part of the culture, including mentoring, reading support, and mental health ambassador roles referenced in published reporting.